msalemcode/webvalidate/README.md

 You can mount a local volume into the Docker container at /app/TestFiles to test your files against your server if you don't want to rebuild the container

 - HTTP redirects are not followed
-- The test files must parse and validate or no tests will be executed
-  - only display the first 10 validation errors
 - All string comparisons are case sensitive

 - Path (required)